 - 1. Axle nut

 - 2. Brake caliper

 - 3. Brake caliper bracket

-- Lift the rear wheel off the ground according to the procedure on page 6-39.
+- 2. Lift the rear wheel off the ground according to the procedure on page 6-39.

-- 3. Remove the axle nut.

-- 4. Fully loosen the locknut on each side of the swingarm. - Turn the drive chain slack adjusting bolts in direction (a) to loosen the drive chain enough so it can be removed from the rear sprocket, and then push the wheel forward.
+- 3. Remove the axle nut. - 4.
+Fully loosen the locknut on each side of the swingarm. - 5.
+Turn the drive chain slack adjusting bolts in direction (a) to loosen the drive chain enough so it can be removed from the rear sprocket, and then push the wheel forward.

-- 1. Drive chain slack adjusting bolt
+- Drive chain slack adjusting bolt

-- 2. Locknut
+Locknut

 - 6. Remove the drive chain from the rear sprocket.

 - If the drive chain is difficult to remove, remove the wheel axle first, and then lift the wheel upward enough to remove the drive chain from the rear sprocket. - The drive chain cannot be disassembled. - 7.
 While supporting the brake caliper bracket, pull the wheel axle out, and then remove the wheel.
-NOTICE: Do not apply the brake after the wheel has been removed together with the brake disc, otherwise the brake pads will be forced shut.
-[ECA11071]
+NOTICE: Do not apply the brake after the wheel and brake disc have been removed, otherwise the brake pads will be forced shut.
+[ECA11073]